joblet

 # Volume is mounted read-write by default

-rnx run --volume=config cat /volumes/config/settings.json
+rnx job run --volume=config cat /volumes/config/settings.json

 Reading and Writing Data